Lippy the Lion and Hardy Har Har

-Lippy the Lion and Hardy Har Har is an animated television series produced by Hanna-Barbera and aired as part of the 1962 series The Hanna-Barbera New Cartoon Series starring the titular anthropomorphic lion and hyena duo in a series of goofy misadventures.
+Lippy the Lion and Hardy Har Har is an American animated television series produced by Hanna-Barbera Productions, and aired as one of the three segments of the syndicated show The Hanna-Barbera New Cartoon Series, the other two being Wally Gator and Touché Turtle and Dum Dum.
+The segment stars the titular anthropomorphic lion and hyena duo in a series of goofy misadventures.

 History

-Lippy the Lion (voiced by Daws Butler impersonating Joe E. Brown) and Hardy Har Har the hyena (voiced by Mel Blanc) first appeared in The Hanna-Barbera New Cartoon Series in 1962, along with Wally Gator and Touché Turtle and Dum Dum.
+Lippy the Lion (voiced by Daws Butler impersonating Joe E. Brown) and Hardy Har Har the hyena (voiced by Mel Blanc) first appeared in The Hanna-Barbera New Cartoon Series on September 3, 1962, along with Wally Gator and Touché Turtle and Dum Dum.
 Mel Blanc used the same voice, personality and expressions for Hardy Har Har that he used playing the postman on the Burns and Allen radio show.

-Their cartoons revolved around ever-hopeful Lippy's attempts to do a get-rich-quick scheme, with reluctant Hardy serving as a foil.
-Whatever the consequences were to Lippy's schemes, Hardy would end up getting the worst of it — a fact he always seemed to realize ahead of time, with his moans of "Oh me, oh my, oh dear".
-Although the intro shows them in a jungle setting proper for such beasts, most of the cartoons' stories took place in an urban setting.
+Their cartoons revolve around ever-hopeful Lippy's attempts to conduct a get-rich-quick scheme, with the reluctant Hardy serving as a foil.
+Whatever the consequences were to Lippy's schemes, Hardy ends up getting the worst of it — a fact he always seems to realize ahead of time, with his moans of "Oh me, oh my, oh dear".
+Although the intro shows them in a jungle setting proper for such beasts, most of the cartoons' stories are set in urban areas.

 Since then, the duo have been infrequently included in the cast of Hanna-Barbera's ensemble shows (e.g., Yogi's Gang).
-They were no longer constantly pursuing Lippy's get-rich-quick schemes, but their personalities were unchanged: Lippy was still the smiling optimist, Hardy the moaning pessimist.
+They are no longer constantly pursuing Lippy's get-rich-quick schemes, but their personalities were unchanged: Lippy is still the smiling optimist, Hardy the moaning pessimist.